deyanslavkov/revius/docs/architecture.md

 3. DB operations accept &Connection.
 Transaction objects dereference to Connection, allowing the same functions to work within or outside transactions.
 4. Transactions are short-lived: begin, perform writes, commit/rollback.
 5. If the command requires workspace changes, begin them only after the DB operations are done.
 If it fails, rollback the DB, too.
+6. Rollback is implicit when rusqlite encounters an error.

 ## Error handling